lgfrbcsgo/wot-battle-results-server/README.md

     ```

 -   Sent when the client first connects or when the session changed.
-    `sessionId` is a unique id of the current gaming session.
+    `sessionId` is the unique id of the current gaming session.
 The `sessionId` is the same for all connections.
     ```json
     {
       "msgType": "SESSION_ID",